 Colonies without an insert will yield a product of about 100 bp.
-Please also note that, due to recombination (even when using recA- bacteria), you will not be able to amplify any product from plasmid isolated from some of the colonies.
-Always confirm that you have right insert by sequence analysis of PCR product or sequencing of saran expression cassette in purified lentivector constructs.
+Please also note that, due to recombination, you will not be able to amplify any product from plasmid isolated from some of the colonies.
+Always confirm that you have right insert by sequence analysis of PCR product or sequencing of shRNA expression cassette in purified lentivector constructs.
+If problematic, you may wish to consider using recombination-deficient bacterial strains such as STBL2 (Invitrogen, Cat.
+No. 10268-019) or SURE (Stratagene, Cat.
+No. 200238).